googl267/Dots_v1-hyprland/README.md

 # Hyprland Dots V1
-Im tired of not being able to use whatever colors I want for all my programs!
-Down with having tons of diffrent config files to edit everytime I want to change a couple of colors!
 > [!NOTE]
-> I'm a newbie and since the start of this project I jumped from Mint to Arch, figured out how to use git, and wrote some simple bash scripts so dont judge my config quality too harshly lol.
-I plan to write my own theming tool in GO as my first real programming project so look out for that!
+> I'm a newbie and since the start of this project I jumped from Mint to Arch, figured out how to use git, and wrote some simple bash scripts, so dont judge my config quality too harshly lol.
+I plan to write my own theming tool as my first real programming project so look out for that!
 Any suggestions, comments, or criticism would be hugely appreciated!
 >

 ## Screenshots